-- Stops using the private key: - Revokes immediately and permanently the pertinent certificate and destroys the corresponding private key; - Revokes all valid certificates issued by pertinent certification authority; - Without delay about this fact, including the reason, informs in accordance with 2.2, the relevant list of invalidated certificates shall also be used to make this information available; - Notifies the supervisory body of that the pertinent certificate has been revoked and why it has been revoked.
+Stops using the private key;

+- Revokes immediately and permanently the pertinent certificate and destroys the corresponding private key; - Revokes all valid certificates issued by pertinent certification authority; - Without delay about this fact, including the reason, informs in accordance with 2.2, the relevant list of invalidated certificates shall also be used to make this information available.

-A similar course of action will be taken in the event of such developments in cryptanalytic methods, such as changes to cryptanalytic algorithms or key length that could immediately compromise the security of the trust services.
+A similar course of action will be taken in the event of such developments in cryptanalytic methods, such as changes to cryptanalytic algorithms or key length that could immediately compromise the security of the Service.